microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 65.55.44.108   US             United States  Virginia  Boydton        -78.375      36.6534         set()    geolocation  {}                65.55.44.108
 =============  =============  =============  ========  ==========  ===========  ==========  =====  =======  ===========  ================  =============

+By default, the pivot functions will infer the join keys for input and output data from the function definitions and parameters.

+For advanced use, you can override the default behavior of joining on inferred join keys by specifying ``left_on`` and ``right_on`` parameters.
+The ``left_on`` parameter is typically the input parameter name and ``right_on`` is a column in the output DataFrame (the pivot results).
+Usually, you won't need to use this flexibility.

+The join operation also supports a ``join_ignore_case`` parameter.
+This lets you join text columns ignoring case differences.
+This can be helpful with data like hash strings and domain names, which are case insensitive and can be represented differently.

+.. warning:: using ``join_ignore_case`` does add a performance overhead since normalized case columns need to be created for both input and output data sets before the join takes place.
+   This might be a significant overhead on larger data sets.

 Data query pivot functions
 --------------------------